rundeck/rundeck/docs/en/api/rundeck-api.md

 ### Create a Token ####

 Create a new token for a specific user.
+Specify custom roles and duration if authorized.

 **Request:**